cur33/PointsBot/README.md

 ## Installation

+### Basic Installation

+These are the instructions for simply using the bot without needing to edit the code.
+These instructions are best suited for users with less technical experience.

+Go the the [releases page](https://github.com/cur33/PointsBot/releases) for this project, then download and unzip the latest release.
+Make sure you pick the release best suited for your machine & operating system.

+### Advanced Installation

 Requirements:
 * [Python 3](https://www.python.org/downloads/) (specifically version 3.7 or greater)
 * pip (should be installed automatically with Python)
 * [pipenv](https://pipenv.readthedocs.io/en/latest/)
     * After installying Python & pip, install by running `pip install pipenv`
     * For other installation options,